simoneldevig/react-native-static-server/README.md

 - `STATES.INACTIVE` &mdash; Yet not started, or gracefully shut down.
 - `STATES.STARTING` &mdash; Starting up.
 - `STATES.STOPPING` &mdash; Shutting down.

+It also contains the backward mapping between state numeric values and their human-readable names used above.

 ## Migration from Older Versions (v0.6, v0.5)